 Thank-you for your dedication to our common history!

-We have news!
-Yandilla, which was lost to fire in 1898 is now being reconstructed.
+Yandilla, which was lost to fire in 1898, was reconstructed by 2014.
 Ground was broken for this project on September 11, 2013.
-Yandilla once stood on the corner of Horseshoe Bend Road and Beacon Hill Park, across from Roslyn, and is being rebuilt on the same lot.
-Congratulations to the new owner, DeAnn Kirgan!
+Yandilla once stood on the corner of Horseshoe Bend Road and Beacon Hill Park, across from Roslyn, and has been rebuilt on the same lot.
+The owner is DeAnn Kirgan!

 ALEXANDER-PERRIGO BOARDING HOUSE

 Annie Patterson and Donna Heffner, long-time proprietors of the Spirit of Red Hill shop in Historic Rugby’s Board of Aid building purchased the lot across the street in 2010.
 There were strict requirements that whoever bought the lot had to reconstruct the 1880’s Alexander-Perrigo Boarding House.
 With only a couple of old photos and a circa 1970’s rendering to draw from this was a difficult task.
 Annie and Donna broke ground on October 7, 2012 and were able to open the reconstructed building in May of 2013!
-Congratulations Annie and Donna!
+They now operate a 2-floor shop and two lodging units in the building.

 Butch and Cheryl Hodgkin’s reconstructed Onderdonk House in 2007.
 They sold it in the summer of 2013.
-The beautiful home sits on Rugby’s main street and faces the Commissary and Board of Aid buildings.
+The beautiful home, now owned by Marjorie Kagels, sits on Rugby’s main street and faces the Commissary and Board of Aid buildings.

-Walton Court, owned by George Zepp and Rick Murphy had survived into the late 1980’s when it burned.
+Walton Court, owned by George Zepp and Rick Murphy, had survived from 1881 to 1988 when it burned.
 The house had been well documented as George’s great-grandfather Robert Walton was one of the original Rugby colonists.
 They reconstructed Walton Court in 2007.
-It sits on the south side of Highway 52 between two original historic buildings; Hughes Library and Roslyn.
+It sits on the south side of Rugby Parkway between two original historic buildings, Hughes Library and Roslyn.

 Ruralia ,Virgo House and Wren’s Nest are recent examples of restoration done on existing historic homes in Rugby.
 It is wonderful to see these beautiful homes brought back to life by dedicated homeowners!
 Thank-you!